Tucked away in a fold of history,

 get more info on the songs and their background

-introducing Lord Byron in ‘Lord B. in Motion’, exploring their
+introduces Lord Byron in ‘Lord B. in Motion’, and explores Byron and Shelley's

 1. Jenny kissed me (Medley)